mariomac/pipes/docs/design-1.0.md

-# Design document for graph composition API
+# Roadmap document for graph composition API

-For a future 1.0 version.
-Includes breaking changes with current API.
+> ⚠️ do not use this as an official API documentation.
+This just enumerates
+> some features, and many of them aren't yet implemented or directly deprecated.

 ## Assumptions